r-mccarty/tremor-dashboard/memory-bank/activeContext.md

 ## Current Work Focus
 - **Memory Bank Maintenance**: Keeping the Memory Bank documentation up-to-date with recent changes
 - **Font System Enhancement**: Adding and configuring additional font options for the dashboard
+- **UI Enhancement**: Adding a hero section with a globe visualization to the overview page

 ## Recent Changes
 - Created Memory Bank directory and initial documentation files: